Perl/docker-perl/README.md

 docker-perl
 ===========

-This project is the source for the Docker perl repo; for more details, take a look at https://registry.hub.docker.com/_/perl/.
+This project is the source for the [Docker Library official perl images](https://registry.hub.docker.com/_/perl/), which builds the officially-supported perl versions ([perlpolicy](https://perldoc.perl.org/perlpolicy)) on the officially supported Debian base images for several architectures.
+These are reviewed and built by Docker Library.

 The structure of this repo is to use the full version ID of each Perl version, plus a comma separate list of extensions, followed by the